paldhous/ucb/2018/dataviz/md/class7.md

 immun <- bind_rows(immun, immun_2015)
 ```

-This code introduces the `bind_rows` fucntion, which appends one data frame to another, based on matching column names and data types.
+This code introduces the `bind_rows` function, which appends one data frame to another, based on matching column names and data types.
 (If a column exists in one data frame but not in the other, `NA`s will be added where necessary.)

 #### Calculate the percentage of children with incomplete immunizations, for the entire state, and by county